rackspace-cookbooks/magentostack/README.md

 See the [main page about turpentine](http://www.magentocommerce.com/magento-connect/turpentine-varnish-cache.html), the [installation instructions for turpentine](https://github.com/nexcess/magento-turpentine/wiki/Installation), and the [modman Github site](https://github.com/colinmollenhour/modman), for more information and documentation.

 ### gluster
-- what it does
-  - sets up glusterfs based on the `node['rackspace_gluster']['config']['server']['glusters']` attribute
+Sets up glusterfs based on the `node['rackspace_gluster']['config']['server']['glusters']` attribute.
-    - this may involve some manual setup, it is glusterfs afterall
+This may involve some manual setup, it is glusterfs afterall

 ### magento_admin
-- what it does
-  - set up a cronjob to run Magento admin tasks
+Set up a cronjob to run Magento admin tasks.

 ### magento_install
-- what it does
-  - download and extract Magento, consulting `node['magentostack']['install_method']` for 'cloudfiles', 'ark', or 'git'
+Download and extract Magento, consulting `node['magentostack']['install_method']` for 'cloudfiles', 'ark', or 'git'.

 ### magento_configure
-- what it does
-  - install Magento by running install.php (basic configuration, DB bootstrap, SSL url etc...)
+Install Magento by running install.php (basic configuration, DB bootstrap, SSL url etc...).
-  - or by copying a provided local.xml.template and editing it in-place from there
+Or by copying a provided local.xml.template and editing it in-place from there.
-  - *Note*: It will always edit the local.xml after the fact with values from chef.
+*Note*: It will always edit the local.xml after the fact with values from chef.

 ### mysql_add_drive
-- what it does
-  - formats /dev/xvde1 and will prepare it for the mysql datadir.
+Formats /dev/xvde1 and will prepare it for the mysql datadir.
-  - creates the mysql user and manages the /var/lib/mysql mountpoint
+Creates the mysql user and manages the /var/lib/mysql mountpoint.

 ### mysql_holland
 ---
 Warning
 mysql_holland package will install python-setup tools preventing to apply this fix https://github.com/rackspace-cookbooks/stack_commons/pull/86, so you must include magentostack::mysql_holland as late as possible in your run_list.
 ---
--  what it does
-  -  installs holland
+Installs holland.
-  -  will set up a backup job based on if you are running as a slave or not
+Will set up a backup job based on if you are running as a slave or not.

 ### mysql_master
-- what it does
-  - sets up mysql master (runs the mysql_base recipe as well)
+Sets up mysql master (runs the mysql_base recipe as well).
-  - will allow slaves to connect (via iptables)
+Will allow slaves to connect (via iptables).

 ### mysql_slave
-- what it does
-  - sets up the mysql slave (runs the mysql_base recipe as well)
+Sets up the mysql slave (runs the mysql_base recipe as well).
-  - allows the master to connect (via iptables)
+Allows the master to connect (via iptables).

 ### nfs_client and nfs_server
-- server recipe installs nfs server and configures an export (by default, under /exports) for magento media
+Server recipe installs nfs server and configures an export (by default, under /exports) for magento media.
-- client recipe creates a mount point, and mounts the export from the server (uses search with a tag to find the server)
+Client recipe creates a mount point, and mounts the export from the server (uses search with a tag to find the server).

 ### newrelic
-- what it does
-  - sets up newrelic and the php agent for newrelic
+Sets up newrelic and the php agent for newrelic.

 ### redis recipes

 Please note that the redis recipes use an accumulator pattern, just like their upstream cookbook.
 This means you must include all redis recipes for instances and they will build on to the data structure containing all redis instances.

 Once all redis instances have been defined, call `magentostack::redis_configure` to actually install and configure all redis masters, slaves, or sentinels that were previously declared using the individual recipes below, as well as configure any iptables rules that are required (assuming platformstack has iptables turned on).

 For example, this would an appropriate runlist for a single instance, a single slave, and the appropriate sentinel: